the-super-toys/glimpse-android/README.md

-# WIP

 # Glimpse

-A content-aware cropping library for Android
+A content-aware cropping library for Android.

-Give the right first impression with just a glimpse.
-Instead of center cropping images blindly leverage Glimpse's eye to catch the right region.
+Give the right first impression with just a glimpse!
+Instead of center cropping images blindly, leverage Glimpse's eye to catch the right spot.

 ## Setup
 Add to top level *gradle.build* file